ubi-coro/gaussian-splatting-Windows/README.md

 Alternatively, you can use the optional parameters `--colmap_executable` and `--magick_executable` to point to the respective paths.
 Please note that on Windows, the executable should point to the COLMAP `.bat` file that takes care of setting the execution environment.
 Once done, `<path>` will contain the expected COLMAP data set structure with undistorted, resized input images, in addition to your original images and some temporary (distorted) data in the directory `distorted`.

-If you have your own COLMAP dataset without undistortion (e.g., using `OPENCV` camera), you can try to just run the last part of the script: Put the images in `input` and the COLMAP info in a subdirectory `distorted`:
+If you have your own COLMAP dataset without undistortion (e.g., using `OpenCV` camera), you can try to just run the last part of the script: Put the images in `input` and the COLMAP info in a subdirectory `distorted`:

 ```
 <path>